Vem0n/Step-Racer/README.md

 By following this approach, I can support multiple fitness trackers while keeping the codebase clean and manageable.
 If new fitness trackers become popular in the future, I can simply add a new exportable class with its own logic and update the switch-case statements accordingly.

 Popular Fitness Trackers:
-- Samsung Galaxy Watches
-- Fitbit Bands/Watches
+- ✅ Fitbit Bands/Watches
-- Garmin Watches/Bands
+- Garmin Watches/Bands (?)
-- Mi Bands
-- Apple Watches

-Note: Ensure that I review the documentation and terms of use for each fitness tracker API to understand any limitations, rate limits, or restrictions that may impact the implementation.
+- ✅ Google Fit support

+Note: Due to the API sharing policies of previously mentioned companies I am, to my dismay, unable to offer direct support for MiBands, Samsung and very possibly Garmin devices.
+All these devices will still be able to work with my project once the support logic is implemented but they will be required to sync their step data with Google Fit.
+Might attempt to automate the process for user convenience.